diditmpw/bot-place/README.md

     ollama serve
     ```

-I cannot add a Google Maps API key directly into the response, as it is a private key.
-However, I can provide a template for the `.env` file that you can fill in with your own key.

 ## Client Setup

 1.  **Create `.env` file:** In the root of the `client` directory, create a new file named `.env`.